Central India, Mumbai and Goa

 After a couple of days in Mumbai, Goa provides the perfect retreat away from the city.
 The beaches are what Goa is famous for, and although this fame does bring crowds, it is still relatively easy to find superb empty stretches of beaches and small beautiful bays that have a local feel.
 As well as beaches, there is a wealth of flora and fauna across Goa’s four protected wildlife areas, each home to a variety of animal and bird species including deer, monkeys, gaurs, pythons, cobras, Malayan giant squirrels, elephants and tigers.
 Other places of cultural interest are found in Old Goa and Panaji, including opulent churches, beautiful temples and colonial mansions.

 The jungles of Central India inspired Rudyard Kipling to share his charming stories of ‘The Jungle Book’, and are best enjoyed on safari in one of the regions many National Parks.
-Bandhavgarh will encourage you to track tigers on elephant-back.
+Bandhavgarh will encourage you to track tigers.
 At Kanha head to Sunset Point at dusk for breath-taking views and grazing silhouettes.
 Tadoba, perhaps the finest tiger habitat, has a stand-out volume of mammals and birdlife.
 Prepare to meet elephants, leopards, jackals, wolfs, sloth bears, crocodiles, wild dogs, sambars, antelope and deer.
 Escape the tourist crowds in Satpura, exploring its rugged landscape of sandstone peaks and spotting its diverse wildlife population.

 The city of Hyderabad offers a change of pace from the National Parks.
 Once the global centre of the pearl and diamond trades and today a thriving IT hub, Hyderabad is a shining example of authentic India in a modern world.
 Get acquainted with Salar Jung Museum’s inspiring collection of paintings and intricate marble sculptures.